-All Cranes shall be operated only by a Certified Crane Operator.
+All Equipment shall be operated only by a Qualified Operator.
+Crane Operators must be Certified Operator, riggers must be qualified.

 When a Rigger/Signalperson is needed, they shall be Certified by their employer.

 Crane Operator/Foreman shall ensure that the equipment load rating chart is legible and visible at each control station.